 The county government and its contractors are exempt from the ordinance.

 There’s been a large scale revamp of the sign regulations in Arlington’s Zoning Ordinance.
 The County Board approved changes to the ordinance during a marathon meeting last night (Tuesday) that stretched into the early morning.

 The effort is intended to clarify gray areas, modernize the regulations and to make them easier for everyone to understand.
 Major issues included signs placed in the public right-of-way by private parties, the County Board’s involvement in reviewing sign requests and regulations for roofline signs.

 Board members Walter Tejada and Chris Zimmerman pushed for a ban on commercial roofline signs — those installed above a height of 40 feet — but it didn’t pass.
-The county Planning Commission favored the ban, but county staff recommended keeping the signs and the other three Board members ended up siding with staff.
+The county Planning Commission favored the ban, but county staff recommended keeping the signs.
+The remaining three Board members ended up siding with county staff.